i81icu812/fnc/README.md

 # 3. Preserve arrangement as a general starting point
 #### Not sure how this is accomplished yet

-# Create branches which are not ultimately intended to merge but to individualize and specialize
+# Spawn new mains from foundation.
+Create branches which are not ultimately intended to merge but to individualize and specialize.
-# Spawn new mains from foundation
 # 2. Construct secondary development
 # 3. Preserve state of progress at significant junctures, regression points, access points, etc.
-#### Always facilitating interface w/ potential child developments
+#### Always anticipating and facilitating interface w/ potential child developments